 This is almost exhausting to say but it’s the truth.
 We have birthdays, graduations, marriages and births of grandchildren to celebrate.
 I am now a solid part of this family and I’m not going anywhere.
-Dean’s ex can either start to realize my position or completely be ignorant of my influence over him and their children.
+My husband’s ex can either start to realize my position or completely be ignorant of my influence over him and their children.

 Exes – Can you think past this year or next and realize us stepmoms will be around for the lifetime of your children?
 We are a solid foundation in this family and each year that passes; our love for this family grows.
 Your acceptance or rejection of me will set the stage for our relationship and possibly your future relationship with your children.
 Don’t be a fool and totally make your kids feel guilty for accepting the love, experience, and possibilities we bring to their lives.